 Kyoto Garden is a beautiful oasis in the heart of London.
-This serene garden was inspired by Japanese Zen gardens, and it features a tranquil pond, gravel paths, and carefully manicured plants.
+Japanese Zen gardens inspired this serene garden, and it features a tranquil pond, gravel paths, and carefully manicured plants.
 Visitors can stroll through the garden, relax on the grass, or enjoy a picnic lunch.
 Kyoto Garden is also a popular spot for photography, and its peaceful atmosphere makes it a perfect place to escape the hustle and bustle of London.

 23. The River Thames

 The River Thames is one of the most famous rivers in the world, and it runs through the heart of London.
 Visitors to the city can take a sightseeing cruise down the river or enjoy a meal at one of the many riverside restaurants.
-For those who want to get out on the water, plenty of boat tours are available, including hop-on-hop-off tour boats and more intimate river cruises.
-There are also a number of parks and gardens along the river banks, perfect for a leisurely stroll on a summer’s day.
+Plenty of boat tours are available for those who want to get out on the water, including hop-on-hop-off tour boats and more intimate river cruises.
+There are also a number of parks and gardens along the river banks, perfect for a stroll on a summer’s day.